 Grading Policy and Guidelines

-There are two honor rolls at Lake Braddock Secondary School: the all A honor roll, and the A-B honor roll.
-All students who make one of these honor rolls are recognized at the end of the grading period.
+Lake Braddock Secondary School has an all A honor roll.
+The middle school has an A-B honor roll (no ceremony) as well.
+All students who make this honor roll are recognized at the end of the grading period.

 During the summer months of 2016, FCPS adjusted the grading policies.
 Lake Braddock’s Grading Committee met and created the following school-based policy.